karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 This is known as 'array programming'.
 You can add arrays, subtract them and multiply them with scalars.
 Odin does not have operator overloading, but one of the most common use cases for operator overloading is doing vector maths.
 So I haven't missed operator overloading at all because of how great array programming works.

 Things like this is a great example of why I enjoy Odin so much for video games programming.

+You can of course create bigger arrays.
+Also, later I will talk about two concepts closely related to arrays: [dynamic arrays](#dynamic-arrays) and [slices](#slices-a-window-into-a-part-of-an-array).

 ## Structs